The scope of this page is limited to discussion of gender affirming voice services.

 Rule B. Individuals shall use every resource, including referral and/or interprofessional collaboration when appropriate, to ensure that quality service is provided.

-The clinical protocol for voice and communication modification services for trans people are built from skill sets developed from working in the area of voice—including pitch, resonance, intonation articulation, language, and nonverbal communication.
-Additional knowledge and training for sensitivity to working with trans people is essential and will build on existing skills.
+The clinical protocol for gender affirmation services is built from skill sets developed from working in the area of voice—including pitch, resonance, intonation articulation, language, a.nd nonverbal communication; however additional knowledge and training for sensitivity to working with gender diverse populations is essential.

 Rule C. Individuals shall not discriminate in the delivery of professional services or in the conduct of research and scholarly activities on the basis of race, ethnicity, sex, gender identity/gender expression, sexual orientation, age, religion, national origin, disability, culture, language, or dialect.

-The implication is that the clinician may not refuse services based on an individual's gender identity/expression that are not related directly to gender transition (e.g., voice disorder, cognitive-communication disorder post-stroke, etc.).
+The implication is that the clinician may not refuse services based on an individual's gender identity/expression that are not related directly to gender affirmation (e.g., voice disorder, cognitive-communication disorder post-stroke, etc.).

 Legislation related to gender identity is constantly evolving.
 Title VII of the 1964 Civil Rights Act, a federal regulation, prohibits discrimination in any federally funded program on the basis of race, color, sex, or national origin.
 This includes any public or private facility—such as a hospital, clinic, nursing home, public school, university, or Head Start program—that receives federal financial assistance, such as grants, training, use of equipment, and other assistance.

 As of 2019, more than one third of states plus DC have affirmative coverage for transition-related care for Medicaid and private payers.
 Although some coverage may be provided for voice and communication services related to gender transition, there can be barriers to accessing it.
-For a current list of states and additional information on health insurance coverage, see Reimbursement of Voice Therapy Services for Transgender People.
+For a current list of states and additional information on health insurance coverage, see Reimbursement of Voice Therapy for Gender Affirmation Services.

 Seek legal counsel if you have questions or concerns regarding the impact of federal or state law on transition-related care.